 Who does After Umbrage benefit and how?

 After Umbrage is here to benefit anyone who is looking after a loved one with a life-limiting condition (or who has been recently bereaved) and is in need of a break.
 Which from experience is all carers.
 We have a beautiful cottage just outside Bath called Kingham Cottage, which we offer free of charge for up to four nights for anyone in this situation.
 Each applicant is allowed up to three stays at the Cottage.
-Since 2016, we have given away 190 free holidays to carers of loved ones living with life-limiting and terminal conditions.
+Since 2015, we have given away over 270 free holidays to carers of loved ones living with life-limiting and terminal conditions.

 It really is that easy.